Reddio’s Optimization of EVM through Multi-threaded Parallelization

 The Process of Serial Execution

 There are two types of transactions in Ethereum: EOA transfers and contract transactions.
-EOA transfers are the simplest transaction type, involving ETH transfers between ordinary accounts.
+EOA transfers are the simplest transaction type, which is ETH transfers between ordinary accounts.
 These transactions do not involve contract calls and are processed very quickly.
 Due to the simplicity of the operation, the gas fee charged for EOA transfers is very low.

 Unlike simple EOA transfers, contract transactions involve calling and executing smart contracts.
 When processing contract transactions, the EVM interprets and executes each bytecode instruction in the smart contract.
 The more complex the contract logic means the more instructions involved, which ultimately means the more resources consumed.